The Medicine You Always Knew

 Can I study while working full-time?

-What qualifications do I receive on completion?
+What qualification do I receive?

 How much does the programme cost?